mstflotfy/mstflotfy.github.io/_posts/2021-1-19-How-To-Start-A-Blog.md

   I chose to host my blog on GitHub Pages, I built the site with Jekyll, and I bought a .com domain name from Namecheap.

   Quick Reasons
   - GitHub Pages is free.
   - It is quick and easy to start with Jekyll.
-    - .com is the most popular and was available.
+  - .com is what most people are familiar with.
   - Namecheap had reasonable prices.

   Next year I might consider hosting on Cloudflare Pages or Netlify, sticking to Jekyll unless it becomes a pain, and migrating the domain name to Cloudflare.